chebfun/chebfun.github.io/examples/approx/BernsteinPolys.md

 ---
-title: Bernstein polynomials
+title: "Bernstein polynomials"
 layout: example
 authordate: "Nick Trefethen, 15th May 2012"
 meta: "(Chebfun example approx/BernsteinPolys.m) [Tags: #Bernstein, #Gibbs, #Weierstrass, #binomial]"
 ---

-The Weierstrass Approximation Theorem asserts that a continuous function $f$ on a bounded interval like $[0,1]$ can be approximated by polynomials (i.e., approximated as closely as you like in the supremum norm).
+<pre class="mcode-input">function BernsteinPolys()</pre>The Weierstrass Approximation Theorem asserts that a continuous function $f$ on a bounded interval like $[0,1]$ can be approximated by polynomials (i.e., approximated as closely as you like in the supremum norm).
 Weierstrass proved this in 1885 by a diffusion argument: if $f$ diffuses however little, it becomes an entire function, which can be approximated by truncating the Taylor series.
 (Before the diffusion, one first extends $f$ to a continuous with compact support on the whole real line.)

 Bernstein gave a proof of the Weierstrass Approximation Theorem in 1912 that is a kind of discrete version of this diffusion proof: it replaces the continuous diffusion by a random walk on an equispaced grid in $[0,1]$.
 While this is perhaps a little more complicated conceptually, it is mathematically more elementary since you don't need any analysis and you don't need to truncate a series, for the polynomials emerge directly.